New place, new laws

 In France, drivers are legally required to carry a portable Breathalyzer in their vehicle.
 If you’re caught without this gadget in your car, you’ll be expected to cough up 11 Euros tout suite.
 Tourists behind the wheel, this law applies to you too.

 Pucker up at your peril in the United Arab Emirates

 Public displays of affection—kissing, hugging, holding hands—should be avoided while traveling in the United Arab Emirates.
-(But in the United States, these are 11 times it's totally OK to show PDA.)
 Tourists have been arrested and thrown in jail for kissing in public.
 Reserve all amorous moments for private occasions behind closed doors.
-Find out why Prince William and Kate Middleton never show PDA, even in the U.K.
+If you're married, here are more surprising laws you're probably breaking right now.